OWASP/www-chapter-china-mainland/index.md

 ### Media Supporters

-The following are the list of Security Media who have generously aligned themselves with the OWASP China-Mainland chapter, therefore supporting our chapter:
+The following are the list of media who have generously aligned themselves with the OWASP China-Mainland chapter, therefore supporting our chapter:

 <table cellpadding="15" cellspacing="0">
 <tr>